Search FAQs

 All of our staff have an annual performance review.
 We believe that basing an element of pay on performance demonstrates our commitment to value for money, accountability to our stakeholders, and reinforces the importance of high standards of performance for all staff.

 Pay scales for all staff are set with reference to market conditions, comparing ourselves with similar not-for-profit organisations.
-Market pay is determined using recognised salary surveys specialising in the Charity and International Development sector.
+Market pay is determined using recognised salary surveys specialising in the charity and international development sectors.
 We seek to pay between the median and upper quartile of these comparators.

 Pay ranges for the Chief Executive and Directors are set with reference to market data for each individual role, benchmarked using at least three relevant remuneration surveys.